VirtualClarity/slack-webex-plugin/README.md

 This will launch the bot in your terminal based on provided configuration.

-## Configuration
+## Minimum configuration

+You must change at least these things:

 - `token`: Your Slack API token, get your token at https://api.slack.com/
-- `webex_urls`: A mapping of urls to webex urls.
+- `webex_url`: A mapping of urls to webex urls.
 Usually you just need to replace mypath with your company name or the like
-- `pattern`: A JS Regexp that you want to watch for to invoke webex meetings

 ## TODO: